CircuitVerse/Interactive-Book/contributing_guidelines.md

 ## Templates and examples

-To help you with getting started with writing your contribution, please use the following templates and examples, accordingly
+To help you with getting started with writing your contribution, please use the following templates and examples, accordingly:

 -   New chapter template
 -   New section template
 -   Equations example
 -   Figure example
 -   Table example
+-   Bibliography example

 The structure of the book, as well as the navigation menu is handled by Jekyll's Just-the-docs plugin.
 A two-level structure has been chosen.
 The top-level is for chapters and the second level is for sections in a chapter